Ecctis Verification for Indian Degrees: B.Tech, 3-Year Degrees, and UK Equivalence 2026

 Send a courtesy letter to the registrar yourself.
 Some applicants find that an advance letter from the degree holder — explaining that Ecctis will contact them and providing their enrollment number, graduation year, and degree details — causes the university to process the request faster than a cold institutional enquiry.

 Keep copies of every communication.
-If Ecctis does close the application due to non-response and you need to escalate, a paper trail of your efforts to facilitate the PSV supports any fee-refund request or appeal.
+If verification is delayed or the outcome is unsuccessful, a paper trail of your efforts to facilitate the PSV supports any clarification or escalation.

 What the Ecctis Statement Contains

-A completed Statement of Comparability from Ecctis includes:
+A completed English Proficiency and Qualification Comparison statement from Ecctis includes:

 This document does not expire.
 Once issued, you can use it for future visa applications, employer onboarding, or professional body registration without requesting a new one.